-Man charged in Alaska cold case enters not guilty pleas
+Man charged in Alaska cold case enters pleas of not guilty

 Steven Downs made his first Alaska court appearance Tuesday.
 He was arrested in February in Maine but had contested extradition.

-Maine defense lawyer James Howaniec (huh-WAHN-ick) appeared telephonically and entered the not guilty pleas on Downs’ behalf.
-Downs, wearing yellow prison garb, appeared in the courtroom for arraignment.
+Maine-based defense lawyer James Howaniec (huh-WAHN-ick) appeared telephonically and entered the not guilty pleas on Downs’ behalf.
+Downs, wearing yellow prison garb, appeared in the courtroom for the arraignment.

-Judge Andrew Peterson set bail at a total of $1 million.
+Judge Andrew Peterson set bail at $1 million.
 The next hearing will be Aug.
 14 in Fairbanks.

 Downs is charged in the 1993 sexual assault and killing of 20-year-old Sophie Sergie on the Fairbanks campus, where he was then a student.